 - The UAE is committed to pursuing the highest standards of non-proliferation

 - The UAE is committed to the highest standards of safety and security

-- The UAE will work directly with the IAEA and conform to its standards in evaluating and potentially establishing a peaceful nuclear energy program
+- The UAE works directly with the IAEA and conforms to its standards in evaluating and establishing a peaceful nuclear energy program

-- The UAE hopes to develop any peaceful domestic nuclear power capability in partnership with the governments and firms of responsible nations, as well with the assistance of appropriate expert organizations
+- The UAE is developing its peaceful domestic nuclear power capability in partnership with the governments and firms of responsible nations, as well with the assistance of appropriate expert organizations

-- The UAE will approach any peaceful domestic nuclear power program in a manner that best ensures long-term sustainability
+- The UAE is committed to conducting its peaceful domestic nuclear power program in a manner that best ensures long-term sustainability

 In an effort to limit the danger of proliferation, the Government of the UAE has also adopted a policy renouncing the development of any domestic enrichment or reprocessing capabilities in favor of long-term arrangements for the external supply of nuclear fuel.